 According to the scriptures of India, it is the dharma, the duty, of those who are living to offer their prayers, blessings, and the fruits of their spiritual practices for the benefit of those who have passed on.
 In this way, we honor those whose souls have departed this earth and support them on their journey.

-During Pitru Paksha, we as Siddha Yogis may choose to dedicate our spiritual practices—our prayers, meditation, chanting, mantra repetition, and svadhyaya, such as the recitation of Shri Guru Gita—to those who have departed.
-As well, there are beautiful prayers from the Upanishads and Shri Bhagavad Gita that one can recite to honor the eternal Self, the soul of our loved ones, which transcends the physical body.
+During Pitru Paksha, we as Siddha Yogis may choose to dedicate our spiritual practices—our prayers, meditation, offerings of dakshina, chanting, mantra repetition, and svadhyaya, such as the recitation of Shri Guru Gita—to those who have departed.
+One can also recite beautiful prayers from the Upanishads and Shri Bhagavad Gita to honor the eternal Self, the soul of our loved ones, which transcends the physical body.